priolo/jon/README.md

 Inside is all the data needed to render the page.
 For example: the selected tab, texts in the textboxes, array for the lists etc etc ...
 So you know the "useState" scattered on the various components?
 Now (those values) are in one place!
-- The STATE is a JSON so there should be no complex objects (only string and number)
+- The STATE is a JSON so there should be no complex objects (only string or number)
 and ESPECIALLY no reference to external objects!
-- It is unique.
+- It is IMMUTABLE.
 That is, if I have a STATE it always displays the same VIEW

 So we have very cool features: Automatic Tests, Remote Synchronizations, Time Travel ...